IhmeGroup/FPVgen/README.md

 composition = { O2 = 0.21, N2 = 0.79 }  # Air
 temperature = 300.0                     # Temperature in K
 ```

+A comprehensive input file with all available options may be found at [sample/input.toml](sample/input.toml)

 ## Usage